esm7/obsidian-map-view/README.md

 ## Relation to Other Obsidian Plugins

 When thinking about Obsidian and maps, the first plugin that comes to mind is [Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin).
-That plugin is great at rendering maps from various meta data within a note, with great customization options.
+That plugin is great at rendering maps based on data within a note, with great customization options.
-It also includes tools for composing a map from a directory of notes.
+It can also scan for data inside a directory which gives even more power.
 In contrast, Obsidian Map View is focused on showing and interacting with your notes geographically.

 Another relevant plugin is [Obsidian Map](https://github.com/Darakah/obsidian-map) which seems to focus on powerful tools for map drawing.